Background

 Research Goals

-In the study, we are carrying out research in the context of occupational safety training in an immersive virtual reality (VR) environment.
-The study draws from social constructive and sociocultural theoretical frameworks to develop a theoretically grounded and empirically tested pedagogical model for immersive VR learning.
+In the study, we are carrying out research in the context of occupational safety training in an immersive virtual reality learning environment developed at the Finnish Institute of Occupational Health.
+We apply social constructive and sociocultural learning theoretical frameworks to develop a theoretically grounded and empirically tested pedagogical model for IVR safety training.

 During the 2-year research, the pedagogical model will be developed in collaboration with the participants and other stakeholders according to the principles of design-based research.
-In addition to making a contribution to the empirical study of immersive VR learning environments, the results are expected to benefit training and education provides and to improve the occupational safety training practices in work organizations.
+In addition to making a contribution to the empirical study of immersive VR learning environments, the results are expected to benefit training and education provides and to improve the occupational safety training practices in work organizations across industrial sectors.

 Research Questions